flexewebs/whitepapers/README.md

 ## Superhumans speak truth

-## Superhumans are multi perspectival
+## Superhumans are multi-perspectival

 ## Superhumans care deeply

-## Superhumans promote aspirations
+## Superhumans propagate aspirations

-## Superhumans are networkers
+## Superhumans network with many people

 ## Superhumans evolve humanity

 ## Superhumans ~~dream~~ design

-## Superhumans are well balanced
+## Superhumans are balanced

-## Superhumans feel perfect
+## Superhumans feel blissful

 ## Superhumans are well inner engineered

 ## Superhumans thrive in all circumstances

-## Superhumans are mentally super powerful
+## Superhumans have powerful minds

-## Superhumans bring others along
+## Superhumans bring other people along

 ## Superhumans are explorers and innovators

-## Superhumans never work
+## Superhumans never work and always do what they love

-## Superhumans have divine purpose
+## Superhumans have a divine purpose

 ## Superhumans are prophetic